 Keep up to date with the latest news and contributions from Forum members and guests!

-The Forum is made up of a wide range of people with different disabilities and experiences and we want our blog to reflect that.
+The Forum is made up of a wide range of people with different impairments and experiences and we want our blog to reflect that.
 As such, you might hear from someone with a visual impairment in one post and someone with epilepsy in another.

 If you have an idea for a blog post, get in touch!
 See our blog submission guidelines for more information.